117marta/Cinema_REST_API/README.md

 * On the `/register/` page, you can register to application
 * On the `/user/` page, you can see a list of all users (only with Authenticated permission)
 * On the `/user/<id>` page, you can modify a specific user (only with Admin permission)
+* Written tests to test the operation of application (100% tests passed)

 ## Screenshots